-Thursday January 26th: Discussion: The Motivations and Ideological/Political reasons of Moche Human Sacrifice
+Thursday January 25th: Discussion: The Motivations and Ideological/Political reasons of Moche Human Sacrifice.
+Motivations for human sacrifice before the Moche in Northern Peru.

-- Sutter, Richard and Verano, John.
+- Required readings: - Sutter, Richard and Verano, John.
 2007.
 Biodistance Analysis of the Moche Sacrificial Victims from Huaca de la Luna Plaza 3C: Matrix Method Test of Their Origins.
-American Journal of Physical Anthropology 132: 193-206. - Textbook, Chapter 6, Gaither et al.
+American Journal of Physical Anthropology 132: 193-206. - Hamilton, Laurel (2016).
+Ritual killing, mutilation and dismemberment at Huaca de la Luna: sharp force trauma among Moche sacrifice victims in Plazas 3A and 3C.
+In Ritual Violence in the Ancient Andes: Reconstructing Sacrifice on the North Coast of Peru (H. Klaus and M. Toyne, editors), pp. 29-63.

 • Assignment 2: Documentary: see course reserve (VPN connection required if you are not in Campus).
 Moche Human Sacrifice.
 (See canvas for assignment details).
-Due on Jan 29th at midnight.
+Due on Jan 28th at midnight.